AxelUser/blog/content/posts/004-deconstructors/index.md

 }
 ```

-Ths main idea is that it is grouping result and errors, so we have full information about result of the operation and may react as we want.
+The main idea is that it is grouping result and errors, so we have full information about result of the operation and may react as we want.
 In our case we want to show user any result, even if it isn't full.

 So, as in the example with frequent word, our model of complex result just group everything together.
 It's useful when we construct complex result via our factory-methods, but then in the consumer we need only its fields.